datae95/association_scope/README.md

 ```ruby
 current_user.topics # => #<ActiveRecord::Relation [...]>
 ```
-why can't I use this on a collection of users like
+why can't I use the same construction on a collection of users like
 ```ruby
 current_user.friends.topics # => #<ActiveRecord::Relation [...]>
 ```